dogoncouch/quizlight/README.md

 # quizlight
-A simple quiz program.
-CLI only for now.
+A simple quiz CLI program.

+To run with the example python 3 modules, type:
+./quizlight.py